yalmip/yalmip.github.io/_posts/examples/2016-09-17-portfolio.md

 !### Repeated solutions using the optimizer command

-Solving many problems with only a small change in the setup can in some cases be done efficiently using the [optimizer] command.
+Solving many problems with only a small change in the setup can in some cases be done efficiently using the [optimizer](/command/optimizer) command.
 This command allows us to create an object which takes the target return as input, and returns the variance and portfolio assignments as outputs.
-By using the [optimizer] command instead of explicitly setting up a new problem and calling [optimize], the overhead can be reduced drastically.
+By using the [optimizer](/command/optimizer) command instead of explicitly setting up a new problem and calling [optimize](/command/optimize), the overhead can be reduced drastically.

 ````matlab
 w = sdpvar(n,1);